Home » Trigger Point Pain Patterns » Lower Extremity Pain » Hip Pain » Pain Around the Crest of the Hip

 Teetering

-This pain along the rest with stiff low back commonly occurs just after performing a task that involves teetering front to back and side to side.
+This pain, along with a stiff low-back, commonly occurs just after performing a task that involves teetering front to back and side to side.
 The client often has trouble naming the activity of onset.
-Still, when they do, it has an unusual twisting motion like reaching up and back to pain a gutter, or a particularly strenuous yoga pose that twists forward when the back is already a bit stiff.
+Still, when they do, it has an unusual twisting motion like reaching up and back to pain a gutter or a particularly strenuous yoga pose that twists forward when the back is already a bit stiff.

 Perfect Storm